cargath/cargath.github.io/_posts/2016-04-12-Protocol-Extensions-Swift-Enums.md

         }
     }

 Let's do this more elegantly and make it reusable.
-Instead of extending all enums with a `String` raw value (which, to my knowledge, it currently not possible in Swift), we can make our enums with `String` raw values conform to a type like:
+Instead of extending all enums with a `String` raw value (which, to my knowledge, is currently not possible in Swift), we can make our enums with `String` raw values conform to a type like:

     public protocol StringEnumType {
         var rawValue: String { get }